 The senior notes in the table above are registered by the Company with the Securities and Exchange Commission, and are not guaranteed.

-The Company has established a short-term debt financing program of up to \$1.5 billion through the issuance of commercial paper.
-The proceeds from the issuance of commercial paper are used for general corporate purposes.
-The Company had no commercial paper outstanding at December 31, 2020.
+On April 9, 2021, the Company increased its short-term commercial paper financing program to \$2.0 billion from \$1.5 billion.
+The Company had no commercial paper outstanding at December 31, 2021.